‘What’s your name?’

 ‘What do you do?’

-‘I’m finishing my first novel,’
+‘I’m writing my first novel,’

 She looked interested, told me she used to write short stories, articles, longer pieces and then she had stopped.